Monday 1 May 2023

 • 2022 / Doing slightly better than the previous season, Brescia now finishes in 5th place in Serie B, but the season ends in disappointment yet again, as the club loses the promotion play-off's semi-final against AC Monza after defeating AC Perugia Calcio in the preliminary round.

 • 2023 / In a reversal of fortune, Brescia Calcio now finishes in 16th place in Serie B, having to assure itself of its place in that division in a relegation play-off against no. 17, Cosenza Calcio.
-Losing the tie 2-1 on aggregate, the club finds itself in Serie C for the first time in 38 years.
+Losing the tie 2-1 on aggregate, the club only staves off relegation due to an extra place in Serie B being available.

 All photos: (c) W.B.
 Tukker / www.extremefootballtourism.blogspot.com.
 Publication of any of these images only after permission of author